Cosette standing next to suitcases and Yuri sitting on top of them. Bagpacks next to the suitcases. Behind us 2 blue doors. Long term traveling.

 Paul is on the left.
 Yuri on the right.
 Paul is reading a comic to Yuri.
 They're sitting on the airport in chairs.
 Yuri is holding a stuffed animal.
 Long term traveling.

-Reading a comic on the airport
+Reading a comic on the airport.

 It’s running away from your problems.
 Although there are people who use it for this, it’s not running away for everyone, it’s more a way of life.
 That’s what’s appealing for us.
 We don’t have problems, and if we had them traveling wouldn’t be the answer.
 Marriage troubles, difficulty in the upbringing of your kid or whatever problem isn’t solved by traveling long term.